-Here’s what you need to know about storing sugar for the long term.
+Here’s what you need to know about storing sugar long-term.

 Does White Sugar Go Bad?

 White sugar has a forever shelf life and will never go bad.
 However, if exposed to moisture, sugar can turn into a rock-hard clump.
 This does not mean the sugar has gone bad but does make it harder to use.

 Likewise, if sugar is not stored correctly, insects and other pests can get into your sugar and contaminate it.
 Sugar can also absorb bad smells from whatever is stored nearby.

 Best way to store white sugar:

 You’ll also want to ensure the sugar is kept away from household chemicals or anything with bad smells.
 If sugar is kept in your basement, for example, it will start to get a musty smell.

 Smaller quantities of sugar can be stored in mason jars or food-grade plastic containers with air-tight seals.
 Food-grade buckets with gasket lids are a good option to keep more significant amounts of sugar.
 The gasket lid (aka gamma lid) provides a tight seal.

 As an extra precaution, some people put the sugar in sealed Mylar bags before putting it into the bucket.
 This helps keep the sugar from clumping.
 It also protects the sugar from damage from natural disasters, such as earthquakes and flooding, and makes it easier to use.

 Does Brown Sugar Go Bad?

 Like white sugar, brown sugar lasts forever.
 However, brown sugar contains a lot of moisture.
 As it dries out, the texture can change, it can clump, or it can turn into a rock-hard lump.
 Because of this, most sources will only put the shelf life of brown sugar at around 2 years.
 You can still use brown sugar, which is clumpy or rock-hard, though.